Is It Safe to Leave Your Slow Cooker Unattended?

 5. Plan Ahead

 If you feel like preparing a meal in your slow cooker, plan for it.
 You can leave your slow cooker for many hours, but it’s best not to exceed 20 hours.
-Ensure that you will be back before the slow cooker turns itself off, or cooks all the liquid away.
+Ensure you will be back before the slow cooker turns off or cooks all the liquid away.

 Whether all the liquids cook away or your meal isn’t done when the slow cooker switches off, your meal will be spoiled.